JoshuaMaiorino/RockTheme-Agency/ReadMe.md

 </code></pre>
     </li>
     <li>
         The Timeline Lava is designed for a content channel that's manually ordered.
-It required content, and two Item Attributes:"Image", "Milestone Date"<br/>
+It required content, and two Item Attributes:<code>Image</code>, <code>Milestone Date</code><br/>
         Items don't require an image.
 If you don't place an image, the title will display inside a circle with the primary theme color as the BG.
     </li>
 </ul>